-Despite claims that it became ‘unfashionable’ by the mid-seventeenth century, few demonstrate this ‘stigma’ more than Andrew Marvell in the early-modern period.
-Even in this digital age, I would wager, it continues to live on.
+There are claims that this became an ‘unfashionable’ stance by the mid-seventeenth century.
+But few demonstrate this ‘stigma’ more than the poet Andrew Marvell during the early modern period.
+And even in this digital age, I would wager, it continues to live on.

 Actions go on to speak louder than words.